xsikor/reelsdownloader/README.md

 ## Note on Implementation

-This tool uses the `btch-downloader` package which provides a reliable way to download Instagram content.
-The package handles Instagram's anti-scraping measures and provides video URLs through a proxy service.
+This tool uses the `btch-downloader` package which provides a reliable way to download content from both Instagram and TikTok.
+The package handles anti-scraping measures and provides video URLs through a proxy service.

 ## Limitations

-- Only works with public Instagram content
+- Only works with public content on both platforms
-- Instagram may rate-limit requests if too many downloads are attempted
+- Platforms may rate-limit requests if too many downloads are attempted
-- Video quality depends on what Instagram provides
+- Video quality depends on what the platforms provide
 - The tool depends on third-party services which may occasionally be unavailable
+- TikTok videos may include watermarks

 ## Troubleshooting

-1. **"Invalid Instagram URL" error**: Make sure you're using the full Instagram URL including https://
+1. **"Invalid URL" error**: Make sure you're using the full URL including https://
 2. **"Could not find video URL" error**: The post might not contain a video or might be private
 3. **"fetch failed" error**: The download service might be temporarily unavailable, try again later
 4. **Network errors**: Check your internet connection and try again
+5. **TikTok URLs not working**: Ensure you're using the correct format (full URL with video ID)

 ## Disclaimer

 This tool is for educational purposes only.
-Please respect Instagram's Terms of Service and content creators' rights when downloading content.
+Please respect the Terms of Service of Instagram and TikTok, as well as content creators' rights when downloading content.